-In Perl, a scaler is synonymous with a variable.
-Regardless if you use the label scaler or variable, you are probably referencing the same thing.
-A scaler/variable is identified by the $ character, and the scaler/variable contains data, such as an integer (numbers), text, special characters, or even an entire file.
+In Perl, a scalar is synonymous with a variable.
+Regardless if you use the label scalar or variable, you are probably referencing the same thing.
+A scalar/variable is identified by the $ character, and the scalar/variable contains data, such as an integer (numbers), text, special characters, or even an entire file.
 In this example, $foo is the scaler the text "Hello World" would be the data in the scaler/variable.

 my $foo = "Hello World";

 Variables can be printed using the print operator.

 In this example, print $foo; will produce the following result.

 Variables in a string

 Let's consider an example where you need to print a variable in a string.